jwworth/sql-workshop/data_modeling/exercise.md

 We'll be asking practical questions like:

-- Why does each Entity need to have a table?
+- Does each Entity need to have a table?
-- Why does this application need a relational database?
+- Does this application need a relational database?

 ### Product Domains